AntiSol/motion-minus/README.md

 TL;DR of the TL;DR is: if you were using motion, and it broke due to Mr Disk's laziness and stupidity, motion minus is your cure.

+`* it might be interesting to find out by asking Mr Dick, but Mr Dick doesn't like it when you ask questions.`

+### Why are peope like this?

+Yeah, I don't understand it either.
+Some people are just assholes :shrug:

 ## Roadmap / Future

 So, what does the future hold for motion-minus?

+Maybe not very much?
+And that's totally fine!

+Some software doesn't really need improving, and is fine with only minor changes to keep it compiling on current systems.
+Not everything has to be shiny and new - "old" doesn't mean bad.
+In fact, it can often mean somee positive things, e.g "reliable" and "efficient".

-The new maintainer doesn't have a huge amount of free time, so motion-minus will probably not have many new features added unless they're contributed by the community.
+The new maintainer doesn't have a huge amount of free time, so motion-minus will almost certainly not have many new features added unless they're contributed by the community.
 Patches are very welcome, however.

 Some older features/hardware may be deprecated and removed over time, but only after taking